-Love, B. L. (in press).
+Love, B. L. (2014).
 Culturally relevant cyphers: Rethinking classroom management through hip hop-based education.
 In A. Honigsfeld & A. Cohan (Eds.), Breaking the mold of classroom management: Innovative and successful practices for the 21st century.
 Lanham, MD: Rowman and Littlefield Publishers.

 Love, B. L. (2011).
 Where are the White girls?
 A qualitative analysis of how six African American girls made meaning of their sexuality, race and gender through the lens of rap.
 In D. Carlson & D. Roseboro (Eds.), The sexuality curriculum: youth culture, popular culture, and progressive sexuality education (pp. 122-135).
 New York: Peter Lang Publishing

 Love, B. L. (2010).
 Commercial hip hop: The sounds and images of a racial project.
 In D. P. Alridge, J. B. Stewart, & V. P. Franklin (Eds.), Message in the music: Hip hop, history, and pedagogy (pp. 55-67).
 Association for the Study of African American Life and History.